Doppol - Trending books for kids

 What’s inside...

-Mr. Lemoncello, the eccentric game maker, invites a dozen twelve year olds for a night of adventure and games at his vast and mysterious library.
-They soon discover it's not just a library but a labyrinth of riddles and hidden secrets.
-The children then have to work together to solve the puzzle to find their way out.
+Mr. Lemoncello, the eccentric game maker, invites a dozen twelve-year-olds for a night of adventure and games at his vast and mysterious library in a small town in Ohio.
+They soon discover that the library is not just a collection of books but a labyrinth of riddles and hidden secrets.
+The children must work together to solve the puzzle and find their way out of the world's most advanced and cool library built by the rich game developer who grew up in their town.

 Character compass